WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Factions/Chicken Factory.md

 chances are if there is an exploit on the server the chicken factory will have it abused

+## Standard Issue Chicken Kit
+the standard issue chicken kit is a shulker box given to all members of the chicken factory containing

+- netherite gear
+- xp bottles
+- golden carrots
+- golden apples
+- crystals
+- echest
+- etc

+this kit was

 ## Season 6
+the chicken factory is officially formed in this season
 leading up to [[Season 6]] [[shihaam_me]] would note that the chicken factory was too powerful

 [[shihaam_me]], [22-Jun-22 4:56 PM]